suusanp/stealth-health/m5/prototype.md

 ### Rationale for Selecting Expo

-Expo is renowned for facilitating the development of cross-platform applications with React Native, putting efficiency and developer experience at the forefront.
-It is open-source and has a large community of developers, so as beginners to mobile app development, we can easily get started with Expo.
-We also chose Expo because it is test-friendly; We each downloaded the Expo Go app, which allows us to preview the app on real devices during development.
+We chose Expo as our development platform for several reasons.
+Expo provides libraries we found useful for our app, such as `SecureStore` for secure data storage and `LocalAuthentication` for biometric authentication.
+It is open-source with a large community of developers, which we found helpful as beginners to mobile app development.
+Additionally, it is a test-friendly platform; We each downloaded the Expo Go app, which allows us to preview the app on real devices during development.

 #### Evaluation of Expo's Privacy Policies and Open-Source Nature